rancher/docs/content/rancher/v2.x/en/tasks/workloads/add-ingress/_index.md

     - **Use as the default backend**

         Use this option to set an ingress rule for handling requests that don't match any other ingress rules.
 For example, use this option to route requests that can't be found to a `404` page.

+        >**Note:** If you deployed Rancher using RKE, a default backend is already configured.
+However, you can use this option to customize your backend.

         1. Add a **Target Backend**.
 Click either **Service** or **Workload** to add the target.